 Who We Are

-In August of 2022, we opened our storefront at 6961 N. Clark, between Morse and Lunt Avenues.
+In August of 2022, we opened our storefront in the Rogers Park Neighborhood of Chicago (at 6961 N. Clark, between Morse and Lunt Avenue).

 About the Founders

-Kyren E. Epperson, PhD (they/them pronouns) has been teaching empowerment-based violence prevention since 2012, and has been training in karate since 2011 and teaching since 2013.
+They have been teaching empowerment-based violence prevention since 2012, and has been training in karate since 2011 and teaching since 2013.
 In addition, Dr. Epperson has been practicing meditation and mindfulness since they were a child, and has been teaching it in various forms for many years.
 They often introduce short guided meditations into their self-defense teaching as a way of helping their students re-regulate their nervous systems.
 Kyren is especially skilled in working with children, youth, and teens, and with the trans community.
 Senpai Kyren is a third-degree black belt in Jin Sei Ryu Karate-Do, and has also practiced Aikido, Tai Chi, Kickboxing, and fencing.
 They currently train in Jin Sei Ryu karate-do under the instruction of Kancho Ino Maquirang and Sei Shihan Mel Ramsey.
 They teach meditation as part of the Samatha Foundation of North America.
-They are also a certified Shiatsu Bodywork therapist, specializing in bodywork for LGBTQIA+ folks, and trauma survivors.
+They are also a certified Shiatsu Bodywork therapist, specializing in bodywork for LGBTQIA+ folks and trauma survivors.
 Kyren routinely incorporates their deep understanding about the body and its healthy movements in all of their classes.
-Go here to learn more about their Shiatsu practice or book an appointment.
+Learn more about their Shiatsu practice or book an appointment.

 Our certifications and experience